realgarit/emerald-shiny-hunter/README.md

 4. Reads the Pokémon data from memory and checks if it's shiny
 5. If shiny: saves screenshot, plays sound, sends notification, saves game state, stops
 6. If not shiny: reloads and tries again

+For Route 101, you can add `--show-window` to watch the game while it hunts.
+The window updates every 5th frame so it doesn't slow things down, but you can still see what's happening.

 ### Progress output